Andrei0872/vue-invoice-app/readme.md

 * [ ] Allow the user to save a PDF
 * [ ] Add Login System
 * [ ] Add i18n
+* [ ] Notify the user if the action that he demanded was successful or not; if not, do not make any changes
+* [ ] Set a currency for all the docs, and if the currency of a product is different, convert it

 ## Acknowledgements